Barberini Faun

-The life-size ancient but much restored marble statue known as the Barberini Faun, Fauno Barberini or Drunken Satyr is now in the Glyptothek in Munich, Germany.
-After it was excavated and restored in Rome in the 1620s it became famous, and several copies were made.
+The Barberini Faun (Fauno Barberini), (Note: /it/.) also known as the Drunken Satyr, is a life-size (Note: It is 215 cm long.) ancient but much restored marble statue currently displayed in the Glyptothek in Munich, Germany.
+After it was excavated and restored in Rome in the 1620s it became famous, and several copies were made — notably one by Edmé Bouchardon, now at the Louvre.

 A faun is the Roman equivalent of a Greek satyr.
-In Greek mythology, satyrs were human-like male woodland spirits with several animal features, often a goat-like tail, hooves, ears, or horns.
-Satyrs attended Dionysus.
+In Greek mythology, satyrs were human-like male woodland spirits, traditionally represented — though notably not at the Barberini Faun depiction — with animal features including goat-like tail, hooves, ears, and horns.

 History

-The sculpture was either carved by an unknown Hellenistic sculptor of the Pergamene school, in the late third or early second century BC or is a Roman copy of high quality, though its present form was given it by a series of restorers in Rome, ending with Vincenzo Pacetti.
+The sculpture was either carved by an unknown Hellenistic sculptor of the Pergamene school, in the late third or early second century BCE or is a Roman copy of high quality, though its present form was given it by a series of restorers in Rome, ending with Vincenzo Pacetti.
 The statue was found in the 1620s in the moat below the Castel Sant'Angelo, Rome, which in antiquity had been Hadrian’s Mausoleum.
 Work on the fortification was undertaken by the Barberini Pope Urban VIII in 1624.
 The sculpture made its first documented appearance in a receipt for its restoration, 6 June 1628, when it already belonged to the Pope's nephew, Cardinal Francesco Barberini.
 When discovered, the statue was heavily damaged; the right leg, parts of both hands, and parts of the head were missing.
 The historian Procopius recorded that during the siege of Rome in 537 the defenders had hurled down upon the Goths the statues adorning Hadrian's Mausoleum, and Johann Winckelmann speculated that the place of discovery and the statue's condition suggested that it had been such a projectile.

 It was traditionally asserted that Cardinal Maffeo Barberini commissioned Gian Lorenzo Bernini to restore the statue, "but there is no evidence for the tradition that Bernini was in any way involved with the statue," Francis Haskell and Nicholas Penny observed in 1981, after reviewing the documentation and literature.
-Restorations, at first in stucco, were remade in 1679 by Giuseppe Giorgetti and Lorenzo Ottoni, who enabled the antique left leg to be reaffixed and provided the elaborate supporting structure that is illustrated in Paolo Alessandro Maffei's Raccolta di statue (1704); in the eighteenth century the right leg was again restored in marble, and once more by Pacetti in 1799.
+Restorations, at first in stucco, were remade in 1679 by Giuseppe Giorgetti and Lorenzo Ottoni, who enabled the antique left leg to be reaffixed and provided the elaborate supporting structure that is illustrated in Paolo Alessandro Maffei's Raccolta di statue (1704); (Note: The engraving is reproduced in Haskell & Penny 1981.) in the eighteenth century the right leg was again restored in marble, and once more by Vincenzo Pacetti in 1799.
 (The sculpture is shown today without the restored hanging left arm.)